wilpgs/hello-world/README.md

 # hello-world
 My first repository before diving into github
-Making a few changes to the file.
-May be too old to learn all this stuff?
+Making second changes to the file.
+I seem to be ok with it so far.